 Who is covered?

 All rental property owners, regardless of state residence, must register their rental properties with ISD.
 This also includes condominium units which are rented out.
-Excluded are owner-occupied buildings containing no more than 6 units, licensed lodging houses, government owned or operated housing.
+Excluded from the inspection requirements (but not the registration requirements) are owner-occupied buildings containing no more than 6 units, licensed lodging houses, government owned or operated housing.

 What are my registration obligations?

 Landlords are required to register with ISD no later than July 1 of each year.
 A fee of $25/unit will be charged.
 All non-resident owners must designate a Boston-based resident agent to accept service of process on the owner’s behalf.
-There is no registration form available yet from ISD’s website, however, there is a new request for re-inspection form.
+You can now register online at Cityofboston.gov or download an application from the same site.
+The City has also posted a Frequently Asked Questions Page here.

 When will my rental property get inspected?